TodWulff/V2.2526_Config/README.md

 	host.
 I'll make a separate readme for those who might be interested.
 As a result of this capability, I threaded speech synthesis commands into a lot of the macros.
-I've been missing TTS since I switch to Klipper from Octoprint (Jneliii has the M117VoiceSynthesis plugin that I loved and got used to hearing as the machine did it's thing).
+I've been missing TTS since I switch to Klipper from Octoprint (Jneliii has the M117VoiceSynthesis plug-in that I loved and got used to hearing as the machine did it's thing).
 Beeping just doesn't cut it after one gets used to the verbal emissions (at least for me...).
-3)	Working to add code to stall a print starting if host cpu utilization is
+3)	Working to add code to stall a print starting if host CPU utilization is
 	\>1.0.
 This is relevant if one automagically generates timelapses and one tries to start a new print after a longer print completed and a timelapse is being built by the host.
 Can you say Timer-Too-Close.?.